neckerio/RHCE/Objective_7/Users/README.md

 ---

 ## Notes
-1. [^authkey]: The lookup plugin CAN NOT search through hidden files with /path.
+1. The lookup plugin CAN NOT search through hidden files with /path.
 SSH keys must be moved somewhere visible to the plugin.
 An unhidden file/directory
-2. [^mode]: SSH keys require specific modes in order for them to be accepted as safe
+2. SSH keys require specific modes in order for them to be accepted as safe
 	* directory = 0755
 	* public key = 0644
 	* private key = 0600
 3. When looping over info.yml, I found that the loop reference "{{ userinfo }}" didn't work when on a separate line than loop with a hyphen.
 The solution was to just put it on the same line as the loop

+---
+[^authkey]: reference number one in Notes
+[^mode]: reference number two in Notes